-- Land. - Amounts paid to contractors, including infra-structure costs. - Capitalized borrowing costs, designs, planning, site preparation, professional legal fees indirect and other costs.
+- Capitalized borrowing costs, designs, planning, site preparation, professional legal fees indirect and other costs.

 Infra-structure costs are allocated on the projects and represent portion of the project's estimated cost to complete, to determine the cost of the recorded revenue.
 The duration of the projects' construction and development estimated at more than 10 years.